Linuxfabrik/monitoring-plugins/check-plugins/openstack-nova-list/README.md

 * Lists every instance of the project, following the pagination of the Compute API so that clouds with more than a thousand instances are covered too
 * Maps every Nova server status to a state, counts the instances per status, and reports the most recent status change across all of them
 * `--match` and `--ignore` filter by instance name, `--match-zone`, `--match-vm-state` and `--match-host` (each with an `--ignore-` counterpart) by availability zone, VM state and compute host
-* `--brief` hides the instances that are fine, `--lengthy` adds the id, the availability zone, the addresses, the creation date and the task Nova is currently running on the instance
+* `--brief` hides the instances that are fine, `--lengthy` adds the id, the host id, the availability zone, the addresses, the creation date and the task Nova is currently running on the instance
+* The id and the host id are shortened to ten characters, the way a short commit hash stands in for the full one
 * A column that no instance filled in is left out of the table, so the compute host does not take up space on a project that is not allowed to see it